Last verified: 17 days ago

 What the Science Says

 Aloe ferox is a succulent plant native to South Africa, related to but distinct from the more familiar Aloe vera.
-Early research suggests its gel may help calm skin inflammation when applied topically, potentially rivaling Aloe vera for conditions like eczema.
-One small human trial (20 people per group) found that taking 460 mg daily in capsule form for 3 months was associated with modest reductions in BMI, LDL cholesterol, and fasting blood sugar in obese individuals, though the study was very small and results should be interpreted cautiously.
+Early research suggests its gel may help reduce skin inflammation and support wound healing when applied topically.
+One small clinical trial in obese adults found that taking 460 mg daily for 3 months was associated with modest reductions in BMI, LDL cholesterol, and fasting blood sugar, though the study was very small and results should be interpreted cautiously.

 What It Doesn't Do